 Going through ERP therapy took most of the power away from that voice, because I learned how to deal with it.
 Instead of fighting what the voice says, I just accept it and all the uncertainty it is threatening: “You’re right, OCD.
 There may or may not be a swear word in that document.
 I am not going to listen to you and check it.
 I’m just going to send it anyway.”

 I also purposely poke my OCD by doing exposure exercises frequently, like eating off the floor and not washing my hands often (I know, there goes that dinner invitation you were about to send me….), because I want to remind OCD of how I have no desire to be in its box.

 Personifying my disorder as a voice actually makes it easier for me to deal with OCD.
 While the voice is mostly a faint echo now, when it tries to talk I can still hear traces of its arrogance.
 Paradoxically, OCD’s over-confidence motivates me to feel and act more powerful, which in my opinion makes my ERP even more effective.

 So what do I have to listen to now?
 I am thrilled to say that going through ERP therapy and doing maintenance ERP keeps WDNG and the voice of OCD on mute most of the time.

 Ah, blessed silence.

-To receive notifications of new blog posts as well as free OCD-taming tips & resources, sign up for my Shoulders Back! email newsletter, which I sent out every few weeks.
-All new subscribers to Shoulders Back! will receive my Top Five Tips for Taming OCD.
+To receive notifications of new blog posts as well as free OCD-taming tips & resources, sign up for my Shoulders Back! email newsletter, which I sent out every month.

 Disclaimer: Aha!
 Moments are my own personal experience of OCD and are not meant to be a replacement for therapy.